I'm an adventure lover, photographer/entrepreneur that spent four years living…

 My intention is to help travelers orientate themselves in this wonderfully complex city within its 400+ pages.
 The essence of this guidebook is a structural organization that divides the city into administrative wards (chapters) and then its neighborhoods.
 And inside each neighborhood, you’ll find personal recommendations for places to see, things to do, and where to eat.

-There are even vegan and vegetarian-friendly icons to better help indicate dietary preferences.
+Included are even vegan and vegetarian-friendly icons to better help indicate dietary preferences in a city that’s notorious for difficult eating.

 I wrote this book with the desire to share with fellow travelers just what makes Tokyo so special.
 It’s not a book about Tokyo’s history, but rather, an orientation of its essence.